-The Credit Committees deliver an independent recommendation to the authorisation holder concerned.
+Credit Committees.
+The Group has a central-level group credit committee and a credit committee for SMB customers.
+The credit committees deliver an independent recommendation to the authorisation holder concerned.
 The recommendation:

-- assesses loan and credit applications in accordance with the existing credit strategy, credit policy, lending regulations and credit processing routines - gives particular emphasis to identifying risk related to the individual application and to providing an independent credit risk assessment - clarifies the consequences for the Group of the various risks involved
+- assesses loan and credit applications in accordance with the existing credit strategy, credit policy, lending regulations and credit processing procedures - gives particular emphasis to identifying risk related to the individual application and to providing an independent credit risk assessment - clarifies the consequences for the Group of the various risks involved